nihilisticneuralnet/HinDiffusionLM/README.md

-# HinDiffusion: Diffusion Language Model for Hindi Language
+# HinDiffusionLM: Diffusion Language Model for Hindi Language

-This project turns BERT-based model into an instruct-tuned LLADA-style Diffusion LLM on Hindi instruction data using a masked language modeling approach with diffusion-style generation.
+Turning BERT-based model into an instruct-tuned LLADA-style Diffusion LLM on Hindi instruction data using a masked language modeling approach with diffusion-style generation.
 The model learns to iteratively denoise masked tokens to generate coherent responses in Hindi (trained on Kaggle GPU T4*2).

 ## LLaDA overview